RK1905101/Jenkins_Setup/README.md

 open your favourable linux system and update the packages installed in it

-using the following command:
+and firstly check wether yum is configured or not(because using it after some time makes it un configured sometime so do check and if it is unconfigured then do check how to configure yum, above file consist of a document in which it has been shown how to configure yum) using the following command:

 **sudo dnf update -y --nobest**